miguelsuau/miguelsuau.github.io/_pages/about.md

 I am a PhD candidate at TU Delft with [Frans Oliehoek](https://www.fransoliehoek.net/wp/) and [Matthijs Spaan](https://www.st.ewi.tudelft.nl/mtjspaan/).

-My research focuses on (Multi-Agent) Reinforcement Learning.
-Through probabilistic graphical models, I investigate how to abstract (factorize) the agent(s)'s state space to enable more effective learning and optimize runtime.
-I am also interested in generalization, partial observability, and memory.
+My research focuses on (Multi-Agent) Reinforcement Learning through probabilistic graphical models.
+I investigate how to abstract (factorize) the agent(s)'s state space to enable more effective learning and optimize runtime.
+I am also interested in causality, generalization, partial observability, and memory.

 Last year I was an intern at JP Morgan AI Research in London.
 In 2021, I interned at Huawei Ireland Research Center.
 Before joining my PhD program, I worked as a data scientist at Unity in Copenhagen.